cosmos/cosmos-sdk/x/epochs/README.md

 ## Queries

-Epochs module is providing below queries to check the module's state.
+The Epochs module provides the following queries to check the module's state.

 ```protobuf
 service Query {